Generalized Darmois-Israel junction conditions: Generalized Junction Conditions - a general approach

 with the induced metric \be h_{ij} = g_{\mu \nu} \frac{\partial x^\mu}{\partial \zeta^i} \frac{\partial x^\nu}{\partial \zeta^j}. \ee Denoting the sign of $n^2$ by $\xi$, the unit normal vectors to $\Sigma$ read

 where $\xi = \{+1,-1,0 \}$ for the cases of $\Sigma$ being timelike, spacelike and null respectively.
 The second fundamental form or the extrinsic curvature enacts an essential role in our discussion and can be defined as follows. \be K_{ab} = h^m_a h^l_b \nabla_m n_l, \qquad n^a K_{ab} = 0. \ee For our purpose, we find it useful to work in the Gaussian normal coordinate system in the local neighborhood of $\Sigma$ constructed from the family of non-intersecting geodesics orthogonal to $\Sigma$. \be ds^2 = \xi dn^2 + h_{ij} (n, x^k ) dx^i dx^j, \ee with $\Sigma$ defined by taking $n=0$ and $x^i$ are the intrinsic coordinates.
 Having briefly described the geometric characterization of $\Sigma$, let us now return to the field equations in \eqref{Gfield}.
-On the RHS, we can express the energy-momentum tensor as
+On the RHS, we can express the energy-momentum tensor as where we have denoted the delta function source by $S_{\mu \nu} = S_{\mu \nu} (\vec{x})$.
+The ellipses refer to regular components of the energy-momentum tensor, and more generally some linear combination of derivatives of the delta function. \footnote{A known result in the theory of distribution (see e.g. \cite{Lighthill}) states that any distribution with point support is a linear combination of derivatives of the delta distribution, hence such an ansatz is the most general one for a singular source localized on a codimension-one hypersurface expressed in Gaussian normal coordinates.
+For example, a source of the form $h(n) \delta^{(k)} (n)$ is equivalent to $ \sum_{k=0}^{N_t} h_k (n) \sum_{m=0}^k h^{(m)} (0) {}^k C_m (-1)^m \delta^{(k-m)} (n) = \left( h^{(k)}_k (0) (-1)^k \right) \delta(n) + \ldots$ in the sense of distribution. } Working in the local Gaussian normal chart, we can integrate \eqref{Gfield} across the infinitesimal width of $\Sigma$ as follows. \be \lim_{\epsilon \rightarrow 0^+} \int^\epsilon_{-\epsilon} dn \,\, \tilde{G}_{\mu \nu} = 8 \pi S_{\mu \nu}. \ee The infinitesimal integral domain picks up only the $\delta$-distribution part of the energy-momentum tensor, since other components vanish in the $\epsilon \rightarrow 0$ limit.
+Formally, we can see this by writing